vanhthefirst/customer_churn_project/README.md

 3. Customer segmentation by risk level
 4. Revenue impact analysis
 5. Targeted retention strategies with ROI calculations
-6. An interactive dashboard for visualization and monitoring
+6. An interactive dashboard for visualisation and monitoring

 ## Project Structure